Hello Heritage! Save the dates: 1-6 September, 2018

 Participants ranged from more well-known venues like Ashby Castle and Moira Furnace to hidden gems like Thringstone House, Coalville's Century Theatre, or the New Lount Colliery Heritage Trail.

-What we said about Hello Heritage?
+What was said about Hello Heritage in 2017?

 Councillor Alison Smith MBE, Deputy Leader and Portfolio Holder for Community Services at NWLDC, said: “This is a brilliant opportunity to enjoy some of the real treasures of North West Leicestershire, and experience them in new and exciting ways.